Anbranin/notes/t2/connect2019/financial_tables.md

 not view.

 They wrote a custom view to handle shit so if you have something that's super wacky just call T2 they'll figure out a way to help you

-TODO:
-Find out who a contact is at T2 you can ask for database access
-ANSWER:
-for VPN Access: make a support case to get VPN access For SQL queries: Check the box on your user profile

-Right now we're using webservices queries n shit.
-I want to set up sql developer etc.